rnentjes/Simple-jdbc-statistics/readme.md

-A simple wrapper around jdbc drivers what will show current jdbc stats of the running queries on a simple web page on port 18080.
+A simple wrapper around jdbc drivers that will show some statistics about the running queries on a simple web page on port 18080.